JacobEbben/Checkmk_arbitrary_file_read/README.md

 # Checkmk - Authenticated Arbitrary File Read
-This exploit abuses an authenticated arbitrary file read in Checkmk <= 2.1.0p10, Checkmk <= 2.0.0p27 because in older versions it used NagVis with an version <1.9.34.
+This exploit abuses an authenticated arbitrary file read in Checkmk <= 2.1.0p10, Checkmk <= 2.0.0p27 because in older versions it used NagVis with a version <1.9.34.

 This exploit uses the getHoverUrl action in /ajax_handler.php.
 This exploit can be chained with other exploits in the vulnerable versions for unauthenticated remote code execution as described in the following series of articles: https://www.sonarsource.com/blog/checkmk-rce-chain-1/